 How subdomain scanners work

-Let’s analyze the most popular methods subdomain scanners use to find subdomains.
+Let’s analyze the most popular methods subdomain scanners and domain tools used to find subdomains.

 Querying search engines